DeepHM/Image-labeling-using-meta-segmentation-anything/README.md

 # Image-labeling-using-meta-segmentation-anything
-Image segmentation labeling project with the help of meta-segmentation-anything model
+Image segmentation labeling project with the help of meta-Segment Anything Model(SAM)

  <br/>